yegor256/iccq.github.io/pages/src.md

   6. Best papers get rewards of up to **$10,000**.

-<span class="firebrick">NB!</span>
-We publish all papers on this website, including non-winners.
+Winners will be published on this website.

 ## Research Questions # {#questions}